PRIMER: how Asia is preparing for the end of Libor

 What are Asian jurisdictions doing as the deadline for the Libor phase out approaches?

 "Asian markets with significant cross-currency swap activity will be pressured to adopt a risk-free rate"

+To ensure that rates in interlinked transactions are based on similar frameworks, there needs to be alternatives that work across all transactions.
+A number of Asian jurisdictions are turning to so-called risk-free rates (RFRs) which are overnight rates based on transactions in a liquid market.
 Richard Mazzochi, partner at King & Wood Mallesons, said that Asian jurisdictions are generally adopting their own domestic overnight rates.
 For example, Hong Kong will likely use the Hong Kong dollar overnight index average (Honia) while Japan will use the Tokyo overnight average (Tonia) and Australia will retain the Bank Bill swap rate (BBSW).

 “Jurisdictions are setting rates for their domestic currencies because they reflect actual, local market conditions,” said Mazzochi.